Mastering typing.Self and typing.NotRequired for Python Static Analysis

 # Static analyzers enforce id/username presence, while email/role are strictly optional

-Mypy and pyright both enforce these annotations in strict mode.
-Pyright’s strict configuration is more aggressive about inferring missing keys during partial updates.
-Ruff does not yet validate TypedDict key presence natively.
-Rely on dedicated type checkers for this pattern.
+mypy and pyright both enforce these annotations in strict mode. pyright’s strict configuration is more aggressive about inferring missing keys during partial updates.
+Note that NotRequired was introduced in Python 3.11; use typing_extensions.NotRequired for Python 3.10 and below.

 CI Pipeline Integration and Strictness Tuning

 Enforcing modern typing standards requires precise CI configuration.
-You must align mypy.ini or pyproject.toml with strict baselines to catch subtle type drift early.
+Align mypy.ini or pyproject.toml with strict baselines to catch subtle type drift early.

 [tool.mypy]